tinmegali/simple-mvp/README.md

 <h1>Android-Model-View-Presenter-MVP</h1>

 <p>
-A Model View Presenter Library using plain and simple canonical form, based on concept from
+A Model View Presenter Library using plain and interfaces, based on concept from
 <a href="https://github.com/douglascraigschmidt/POSA-15/tree/master/ex/AcronymExpander/src/vandy/mooc">
 Dr. Douglas Schmidt</a>